-Metal Health Awareness Week
+Mental Health Awareness Week

-Mental Health Awareness Week runs from Monday 10th May to Sunday 16th May 2021 and the theme for this year’s event is ‘nature‘ – which seems fitting after a year of lockdowns that has seen us forced indoors for extended periods.
+Mental Health Awareness Week runs from Monday, May 10 to Sunday, May 16, 2021, and the theme for this year’s event is ‘nature‘ – which seems fitting after a year of lockdowns that has seen us forced indoors for extended periods.

 Mental Health Week and the Mental Health Foundation hope that by growing awareness of the importance of nature to good mental health – they can also work to ensure that everyone can share in it.

 Further reading: White paper Hitting The High Notes regarding the benefits of music for mental health